Principal Financial Group (NASDAQ:PFG) Price Target Raised to $70.00 at Morgan Stanley

-Principal Financial Group (NASDAQ:PFG) had its target price hoisted by Morgan Stanley from $68.00 to $70.00 in a research note released on Wednesday morning, Analyst Ratings Network reports.
-The firm currently has an equal weight rating on the stock.
+Principal Financial Group (NASDAQ:PFG) had its target price increased by Morgan Stanley from $68.00 to $70.00 in a report released on Tuesday morning, Benzinga reports.
+Morgan Stanley currently has an equal weight rating on the stock.

-PFG has been the topic of a number of other reports.
-TheStreet raised Principal Financial Group from a c+ rating to a b rating in a research report on Thursday, January 28th.
-Citigroup upped their target price on Principal Financial Group from $55.00 to $62.00 in a research report on Wednesday, March 31st.
-Evercore ISI reissued an in-line rating and issued a $63.00 price target on shares of Principal Financial Group in a research report on Monday, March 1st.
-Royal Bank of Canada reissued a hold rating and issued a $52.00 price target on shares of Principal Financial Group in a research report on Sunday, January 31st.
-Finally, Barclays increased their price target on Principal Financial Group from $65.00 to $69.00 and gave the company an overweight rating in a research report on Monday, April 12th.
+PFG has been the subject of several other reports.
+JPMorgan Chase & Co. lifted their price target on Principal Financial Group from $55.00 to $66.00 and gave the company a neutral rating in a research report on Monday, April 5th.
+TheStreet upgraded Principal Financial Group from a c+ rating to a b rating in a research report on Thursday, January 28th.
+Barclays lifted their price target on Principal Financial Group from $65.00 to $69.00 and gave the company an overweight rating in a research report on Monday, April 12th.
 They noted that the move was a valuation call.
-One research analyst has rated the stock with a sell rating, seven have given a hold rating and three have issued a buy rating to the company.
-Principal Financial Group has an average rating of Hold and an average target price of $56.09.
+Evercore ISI restated an in-line rating and issued a $63.00 price objective on shares of Principal Financial Group in a research report on Monday, March 1st.
+Finally, Citigroup boosted their price objective on Principal Financial Group from $55.00 to $62.00 in a research report on Wednesday, March 31st.
+One analyst has rated the stock with a sell rating, seven have given a hold rating and three have issued a buy rating to the company.
+The stock has an average rating of Hold and a consensus price target of $56.09.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, June 25th.
-Shareholders of record on Thursday, June 3rd will be issued a dividend of $0.61 per share.
-This is a boost from Principal Financial Group’s previous quarterly dividend of $0.56.
-The ex-dividend date is Wednesday, June 2nd.
-This represents a $2.44 dividend on an annualized basis and a yield of 3.72%.
-Principal Financial Group’s payout ratio is presently 45.34%.
+The company also recently declared a quarterly dividend, which will be paid on Friday, June 25th.
+Stockholders of record on Thursday, June 3rd will be paid a $0.61 dividend.
+The ex-dividend date of this dividend is Wednesday, June 2nd.
+This is a positive change from Principal Financial Group’s previous quarterly dividend of $0.56.
+This represents a $2.44 dividend on an annualized basis and a dividend yield of 3.81%.
+Principal Financial Group’s payout ratio is currently 45.34%.

-In other Principal Financial Group news, insider Timothy Mark Dunbar sold 10,000 shares of the business’s stock in a transaction on Thursday, February 25th.
-The shares were sold at an average price of $60.40, for a total transaction of $604,000.00.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, Director Elizabeth E. Tallett sold 22,800 shares of the business’s stock in a transaction on Thursday, May 20th.
-The shares were sold at an average price of $64.94, for a total transaction of $1,480,632.00.
-Following the sale, the director now directly owns 44,432 shares in the company, valued at approximately $2,885,414.08.
+In other news, CFO Deanna D. Strable-Soethout sold 3,496 shares of Principal Financial Group stock in a transaction that occurred on Friday, February 26th.
+The stock was sold at an average price of $57.15, for a total value of $199,796.40.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, insider Timothy Mark Dunbar sold 10,000 shares of Principal Financial Group stock in a transaction that occurred on Thursday, February 25th.
+The stock was sold at an average price of $60.40, for a total value of $604,000.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 36,296 shares of company stock worth $2,284,428 in the last three months.
-Insiders own 1.43% of the company’s stock.
+Insiders sold 36,296 shares of company stock worth $2,284,428 over the last ninety days.
+Corporate insiders own 1.43% of the company’s stock.

-Several institutional investors and hedge funds have recently added to or reduced their stakes in PFG.
-CVA Family Office LLC purchased a new position in shares of Principal Financial Group during the 1st quarter valued at $25,000.
-Evolution Wealth Advisors LLC grew its position in shares of Principal Financial Group by 1,043.5% during the 4th quarter.
-Evolution Wealth Advisors LLC now owns 526 shares of the company’s stock valued at $26,000 after purchasing an additional 480 shares in the last quarter.
-Wealthcare Advisory Partners LLC purchased a new position in Principal Financial Group in the first quarter worth $26,000.
-McClarren Financial Advisors Inc. purchased a new position in Principal Financial Group in the fourth quarter worth $27,000.
-Finally, E Fund Management Co.
-Ltd. purchased a new position in Principal Financial Group in the first quarter worth $27,000.
-Hedge funds and other institutional investors own 68.19% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Geode Capital Management LLC boosted its stake in Principal Financial Group by 3.2% during the first quarter.
+Geode Capital Management LLC now owns 4,756,051 shares of the company’s stock worth $284,455,000 after buying an additional 145,998 shares during the last quarter.
+Credit Suisse AG boosted its stake in Principal Financial Group by 682.1% during the fourth quarter.
+Credit Suisse AG now owns 4,336,075 shares of the company’s stock worth $215,112,000 after buying an additional 3,781,676 shares during the last quarter.
+Dimensional Fund Advisors LP boosted its stake in Principal Financial Group by 0.6% during the fourth quarter.
+Dimensional Fund Advisors LP now owns 3,798,413 shares of the company’s stock worth $188,418,000 after buying an additional 22,655 shares during the last quarter.
+Charles Schwab Investment Management Inc. boosted its stake in Principal Financial Group by 1.9% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 3,348,313 shares of the company’s stock worth $166,110,000 after buying an additional 62,329 shares during the last quarter.
+Finally, Norges Bank acquired a new position in Principal Financial Group during the fourth quarter worth $155,678,000.
+68.19% of the stock is currently owned by institutional investors.

 About Principal Financial Group